 Your extracurriculars matter too

-What you see: you played football for five years.
+What you see: You played football for five years.

-Translates to: compassion and engagement in current political and social affairs.
+What you write: Compassion and engagement in current political and social affairs.

 So far so good, right?

 If you are studying something relevant to the job you are applying for, by all means include it and any courses you have done well in.
 This demonstrates that you have transferable skills, even if you have no work experience.
 If you were a Teaching Assistant or Student Ambassador, you can talk about your experience with communication and organisation.
 If you wrote big academic papers like a dissertation that shows research skills.

 Don't forget the obvious ones

 Sometimes, we forget that obvious skills are important too!
 Include any IT skills you have such as PowerPoint or Excel.
 Are you social-media-savvy?
 Have you designed your own blogs or websites?
 If that is something the job description is looking for, include it!
 Even if you think they might be no-brainers, the employer might be looking for evidence that you have those skills.
 Seems easy enough!